jhee-group/jheep/README.md

-# JHEE Central Nervous System
+# JHEEP: JHEE Platform

-JHEE CNS (Central Nervous System) is a main infraware of AI/MLOps in a business scale.
+JHEEP (JHEE Platform) is a main infraware of AI/MLOps in a business scale.

 ### Ports
 - Front: 8000